vdhamer/Photo-Club-Hub/.github/README.md

 <ul><details><Summary>Storing Level 2 data (click to expand)</Summary>
 </p>

-Each `Level 2` JSON file lists the current (and optionally former) members of a single club.
-For each member, a URL is stored pointing to the `Level 3` file (portfolio per member).
-`Level 2` lists also includes the URL of an image used as thumbnail for that member.
 `Level 2` lists can be stored and managed on the club's own server.
 The file needs to be in a JSON format so that the app can interpret the data.
 You can check the basic syntax of JSON files using online JSON validators such as [JSONLint](https://jsonlint.com).
 </p>

-Each `Level 2` file can be located anywhere online, but shouuld typically be stored on the a club's existing website.
+A `Level 2` file can be located anywhere online, but should by default be stored on the a club's existing website.
 You could, for example, store it inside an existing _Wordpress_ site using _Wordpress'_ built-in features for uploading files (called `media` or `library`).
 </p>

 The files are downloaded in background after app startup using a URL address found within the central `Level 1` file.
 </p>